scala/improvement-proposals/content/dedented-string-literals.md

 ## Literal/Singleton Types

-`.stripLiteral` strings are not literals, and cannot generate `String & Singleton` types even though from a user perspective the user really may just want a string literal.
+`.stripMargin` strings are not literals, and cannot generate `String & Singleton` types even though from a user perspective the user really may just want a string literal.

 ```scala